-Capable of lining up at center and wing, McKegg is an offensive catalyst with a good mind for the game.
-He’s a natural goal scorer who has put up points in junior hockey and at the minor pro level but has not had that productivity in limited NHL opportunities.
-McKegg is not overly physical, but also doesn’t shy away from contact.
-He has deceptive hands and the ability to slip through tight areas.
-Game-to-game consistency and strength are two areas that have kept him from playing at the NHL level on a permanent basis.
+McKegg is capable of lining up at center and wing andis an offensive catalyst with a good mind for the game.
+He is a natural goal scorer who has put up points in junior hockey and at the minor pro level but has not had that productivity in limited NHL opportunities.
+McKegg is not overly physical, but doesn’t shy away from contact.
+McKegg has deceptive hands and the ability to slip through tight areas.
+His game-to-game consistency and strength are two areas that have kept him from playing at the NHL level on a permanent basis.